kossiitkgp/blog/posts/git-bash-for-git-in-windows.md

 title = "Using Git Bash for git in Windows"
 +++

-# Using Git Bash for git in Windows

 This blog post helps in installing git bash, for using git in windows.
 Git for Windows provides a BASH emulation used to run Git from the command line. *NIX users should feel right at home, as the BASH emulation behaves just like the